How Much Does a Burst Pipe Repair Cost in 2025?

 Cost to Fix a Burst Pipe by Type

 How much you'll pay to fix a burst pipe is strongly influenced by the type of pipe that needs fixing.
-Call a plumber who can quickly identify the type of pipe that has burst and find the location with a plumbing line inspection.
+Call a plumber who can quickly identify the type of pipe that has burst and locate it using a plumbing line inspection.

 Type of PipeAverage Cost Range (Including Labor)Average Cost (Including Labor)